opencog/opencog/opencog/nlp/README.md

 chatbot
 -------
-Scripts for running the current IRC-based chatbot.
+Scripts for running the current IRC or Telegram-based chatbot.

 chatbot-eva
 -----------